replicatedhq/replicated-field-labs/instruqt/airgap-template/01-validate-airgap/assignment.md

 ---
-slug: validate-connectivity
+slug: validate-airgap
 id: zwgjxayvrlqk
 type: challenge
-title: validate-connectivity
+title: validate-airgap
-teaser: Validates connectivity between the jumpbox and the airgap
+teaser: Validates the cluster is air-gapped and we can connect over SSH
 notes:
 - type: text
   contents: Let's check that we can't connect